-Funds were requested for the construction of three basic research units.
-These units consist of a simple canvas, shade-cloth and gum pole tent on a cement base, with a built-in bathroom, two beds and a desk, as well as a similar facility for visiting academics such as supervisors or co-workers.
-The units are powered by solar panel, inverter and battery system (for laptop and a fan) and the water is heated by means of a solar water heater geyser that requires no power at all, thus minimising environmental footprint at the camp site.
-Three vehicles will be purchased to service these three camps so as to avoid logistical challenges presented in the normal day-to-day running of a camp and which can impact on research flexibility.
+Three research tents were constructed in 2009, consisting of a simple canvas, shade-cloth and gum pole tent on a cement base, with a built-in bathroom, two beds and a desk, as well as a similar facility for visiting academics such as supervisors or co-workers.
+The units are powered by a solar panel, inverter and battery system (for laptop and a fan) and water is heated by a solar water heater geyser that requires no power at all, thus minimising the environmental footprint.

 Up until now, the Trust and Wilderness Safaris Botswana has been able to offer researchers facilities such as accommodation, vehicles, back-of house food, communications and access to fuel and mechanical and logistical services.
 However, many of the researchers, especially those from disadvantaged backgrounds, are not able to obtain digital cameras or specific equipment enabling them to carry out their fieldwork.